unital/tempe/docs/source/user_guide/installation.rst

 .. currentmodule:: tempe

-At the moment installation is from the GitHub repo source.
-In the future we would like to add ``mip`` and better stub file support.
+At the moment installation is experimental, but should work.

 Installation
 ------------